The Ultimate Guide for Managing Church Volunteers

 If you’ve been communicating well, you probably won’t have to defend your decision to remove this volunteer from their position.
 But it’s helpful to be able to reinforce the decision with concrete examples of infractions or unmet expectations—as well as a history of discussions about expected improvement.

 PRO TIP: Church leadership should have a clearly spelled out policy and code of conduct for volunteers.
-This will help make it clear when infractions have taken place.
-This policy should include:
+The policy should include:

 - What the process looks like: